BrotherFatcake/notes/MongoDB/Mongoose.md

 //call router or app get from '/' with args request response =>

     //modelName find with no args

         //then with arg '<DB collectionName>' =>

-//respond with json object key/val pair, val is map of <DB collectionName>
+            //respond with json object key/val pair, key is <DB collectionName> and val is <DB collectionName> map

-//New map (arrayName) => send arrayName through cleanUp method
+                //New map (arrayName) => (arrayName) through cleanUp method with no args

     //ERROR CATCHER
     //catch err =>

         //log error err to console

-//respond status 500 with json message stating error ocurred
+        //respond status 500 and json object message stating error ocurred

 //GET by ID

 //call router or app get from '/:id' with args request response =>

     //modelName findById with args request params id

-//then dataName => respond with json with arg of 'send dataName through cleanUp method
+    //then dataName => respond json non-object with arg of dataName cleanUp method
-    //where data name (ex. student or 'blog post') is the object being returned
+        //where data name (ex. student or post or data) is the object being returned

     //ERROR CATCHER
     //catch err =>

         //log error err to console

         //respond status 500 with json message stating error ocurred

 //POST